oreboot/oreboot/README.md

 ## Ground Rules

-- `Makefile`s must be simple.
-Use `xtask` instead for control flow, e.g., adding headers or checksums to the binaries, sitchting images, etc..
-- `Cargo.toml` in the respective `src/mainboard/$VENDOR/$BOARD` (sub)directories
-  allow for board-specific dependencies and building all stages in parallel.
 - All code and markup is auto-formatted with `make format` with no exceptions.
   A CI check will tell if a change does not adhere to the formatting rules.
 - There will be no code written in C. We write all code in Rust.